 At all times, lockers are the exclusive property of UC Academy and, as set forth below, are subject to search by the school.
 Lockers will be assigned at the beginning of each school year depending on availability.
 Students are required to keep lockers neat and orderly.
-Only authorized locks provided by UC Academy will be allowed on campus P.E. lockers and UC Academy retains the combinations to all locks on any locker.
 Tampering with locks or lockers is not permitted.
 Students should not share their locker combinations with other students.
 UC Academy reserves the right to search any locker when it has a reasonable basis to suspect that the student has engaged in conduct in violation of school standards or that the locker has contraband material.
 There is no expectation of privacy of any materials left in lockers.

-All personal items (ie. Backpacks, iPads, etc.) must be locked in assigned lockers at specified times otherwise disciplinary action may occur.
+All personal items (ie. backpacks, iPads, etc.) must be locked in assigned lockers at specified times.